-The IPCryptR MACE provides the following physical ports and logical interfaces:
+The ASTRO PDEG MACE provides the following physical ports and logical interfaces:

-Table 1: Ports and Interfaces Physical Port Qty Logical interface definition Description RS232 Interface 1 Control InputStatus OutputData Output Provides an interface for factory programming and execution of RS232 shell commands.
+Table 1: Ports and Interfaces Physical Port Qty Logical interface definition Description RS232 Interface 1 Control Input Status Output Data Output Provides an interface for factory programming and execution of RS232 shell commands.
 This interface does not support output of CSP's.
 Serial Synchronous Interface (SSI) 1 Data Input Data Output Control Input Status Output Provides an interface to the unprotected network and entry of the User password in encrypted form.
 This interface does not support output of CSP's.
 Ethernet Port (EP) 1 Data Input Data Output Control Input Status Output This interface routes packets between subnets.
 The IP stack of this interface will use the subnet information to determine how to route packets between physical network interfaces.
-Only the public key from the ECDH pair is output over the Ethernet port.
 This interface does not support any other input / output of CSP's.
 Key Variable Loader (KVL) 1 Data Input Data Output Control Input Status Output Provides an interface to the Key Variable Loader.
-The Pre-Shared Key (PSK) is entered in encrypted form over the KVL interface.
+The Traffic Encryption Key (TEK) is entered in encrypted form over the KVL interface.
 This interface does not support output of CSP's.
 RAM 1 Data Input Data Output Control Input Status Output This interface provides storage for non-security related stack information.
 This interface does not support input / output of CSP's.
 Power 1 Power Input Internal battery- backed RAM This interface powers all circuitry.
 This interface does not support input / output of CSP's.

-Table 1: Ports and Interfaces
+Table 1 : Ports and Interfaces

-Physical Port Qty Logical interface definition Description Tamper Interface 1 Control Input The interface is used for zeroization of Pre-Shared Keys (PSK's), KPK, ECDH private/public key pair, and Ipsec Session keys.
+Physical Port Qty Logical interface definition Description Tamper Interface 1 Control Input The interface is used for zeroization of Traffic Encryption Keys (TEKs), KPK.
 Reset Interface 1 Control Input This interface forces a reset of the module.
-Alarm LED output 1 Status Output The Alarm LED output turns red to indicate a fatal error has been detected.
-Power LED output 1 Status Output The Power LED output turns green when power is supplied to the module.
-Ready LED output 1 Status Output The Ready LED output turns green when the module is ready to communicate with a KVL.
-TX Clear LED output 1 Status Output The TX Clear LED output is not used and remains off other than during power up self-test when the LED turns green.
-Status LED output 1 Status Output The Status LED output turns green to indicate a good battery, a Pre-Shared Key (PSK) has been loaded, and a tunnel has been established.
-The Status LED output turns clear to indicate a good battery, a Pre-Shared Key (PSK) has been loaded, but a tunnel has not been established.
-The Status LED output turns yellow to indicate a good battery, but no Pre-Shared Key (PSK) has been loaded.
-The Status LED output turns red to indicate a low or dead battery.
+Alarm LED output 1 Status Output The Alarm LED output is used to drive the external Alarm LED red to indicate a fatal error has been detected.
+Power LED output 1 Status Output The Power LED output is used to drive the external Power LED green when power is supplied to the module.
+Ready LED output 1 Status Output The Ready LED output is used to drive the external Ready LED green when the module is ready to communicate with a KVL.
+TX Clear LED output 1 Status Output The TX Clear LED output is used to drive the external TX Clear LED orange when a "Bypass Rule" is programmed.
+Status LED output 1 Status Output The Status LED output is used to drive the external Status LED green to indicate a good battery, and a Traffic Encryption Key (TEK) has been loaded.
+The Status LED output is used to drive the external Status LED yellow to indicate a good battery, but no Traffic Encryption Key (TEK) has been loaded.
+The Status LED output is used to drive the external Status LED red to indicate a low or dead battery.
 IRQ/FIQ 2 Control Input External interrupts.
 Clock 1 Control Input Clock input